Founding Fathers of the United States: Religion

 Of the 55 delegates to the Constitutional Convention in 1787, 28 were Anglicans (Church of England or Episcopalian), 21 were other Protestants, and three were Catholics (Daniel Carroll and Fitzsimons; Charles Carroll was Catholic but was not a Constitution signatory).
 Among the non-Anglican Protestant delegates to the Constitutional Convention, eight were Presbyterians, seven were Congregationalists, two were Lutherans, two were Dutch Reformed, and two were Methodists.

 A few prominent Founding Fathers were anti-clerical, notably Jefferson.
 Many founders deliberately avoided public discussion of their faith.
-Historian David L. Holmes uses evidence gleaned from letters, government documents, and second-hand accounts to identify their religious beliefs.
+Historian David L. Holmes used evidence gleaned from letters, government documents, and second-hand accounts to identify their religious beliefs.

 Founders on currency and postage

 Four U.S. founders are minted on American currency—Benjamin Franklin, Alexander Hamilton, Thomas Jefferson, and George Washington; Washington and Jefferson both appear on three different denominations.
 Additionally, the reverse of Jefferson's two-dollar bill features John Trumbull's 1818 depiction of the signing of the Declaration of Independence.